 “If I had ten bucks for every time I fell this year, I’d be rich,” he’d joked mid-through the brutal season.

-Compared to the addict whose sole purpose is to procure and consume, Jeff’s focus is upon other fundamental concerns, setting out every morning with the hope of bumming enough money to purchase a pack of cigarettes, a couple cups of tea, a daily lottery ticket, and one or two meals at the mall; storing food in his tent is risky with pesky hungry wildlife in close proximity.
+Compared to the addict whose sole purpose is to procure and consume, Jeff’s focus is upon other fundamental concerns, setting out every morning with the hope of bumming enough money to pick up a pack of cigarettes, a couple cups of tea, a daily lottery ticket, and one or two meals at the mall; storing food in his tent is risky with pesky hungry wildlife in close proximity.
 The man with few to talk to carries a cheap flip phone and pays the bill monthly, charging it wherever he can.
-Poor soul, he lost his last cell in the snow and had to buy a new one recently.
-He is not and has never been desperate to get high, nor does he binge to a point of danger, and crack cocaine does a lot of things to the user, but an instantanious ovoverdose is not one of them.
+Poor soul, he lost his last cell in the snow and had to get a new one recently.
+He is not and has never been desperate to get high, nor does he binge to a point of danger, and crack cocaine does a lot of things to the user, but an instantaneous overdose is not one of them.